1771 Great Yaeyama Tsunami: Earthquake

 It is considered that the earthquake registered an intensity of 4 (on the Japanese scale) in the Yaeyama Islands, and the damage by the earthquake itself was not as serious as the ensuing tsunami.

 Tsunami

 The dead and missing amounted to 12,000 people, and more than 2,000 houses were destroyed on Ishigaki and Miyakojima.
 It has been estimated local agriculture was severely damaged because of sea water invasion and the population decreased to about one third of what it was before the earthquake.
 On Ishigaki island, the run-up was first estimated around 40 to 80 meters high from historical documents.
-However, taking into account the rough precision of the measuring instruments at this time and considering geomorphological parameters, the maximal run-up has been re-estimated to ~30m.
+However, taking into account the rough precision of the measuring instruments at this time and considering geomorphological parameters, the maximum run-up has been re-estimated to ~30m.

 Following the tsunami, the damage it caused was such that it led to a famine that lasted for 80 years.